timegated/tyfyi-blog/posts/go-microservice.md

 }
 ```

 We deploy something like this, expose the routes to our network, and then call those routes from other services for different uses.
+Exposing these routes over a network allows us to connect this service with other services to do something with the data it sends.

+This other service could be written in Javascript, Python, Java, Python, C# or whatever backend language is suitable for the task at hand or that you're comfortable with, as long as an endpoint (basically a url) is exposed and is accessible by another backend service.